ibexa/documentation-developer/docs/guide/http_cache.md

 **A. Configure to allow larger header:**

-*Varnish* config:
+**Varnish** config:

 - [http_resp_hdr_len](https://varnish-cache.org/docs/6.0/reference/varnishd.html#http-resp-hdr-len) (default 8k, change to i.e. 32k)
 - [http_max_hdr](https://varnish-cache.org/docs/6.0/reference/varnishd.html#http-max-hdr) (default 64, change to i.e. 128)
 - [http_resp_size](https://varnish-cache.org/docs/6.0/reference/varnishd.html#http-resp-size) (default 23k, change to i.e. 96k)
 - [workspace_backend](https://varnish-cache.org/docs/6.0/reference/varnishd.html#workspace-backend) (default 64k, change to i.e. 128k)
 - Also to see these headers in the `varnishlog`, adapt [vsl_reclen](https://varnish-cache.org/docs/6.0/reference/varnishd.html#vsl-reclen)

-*Nginx* has a default limit of 4k/8k when buffering responses:
+**Nginx** has a default limit of 4k/8k when buffering responses:

 - For [PHP-FPM](https://www.php.net/manual/en/install.fpm.php) setup using proxy module, configure [proxy_buffer_size](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_buffer_size)
 - For FastCGI setup using fastcgi module, configure [fastcgi_buffer_size](https://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#fastcgi_buffer_size)

-*Fastly* has a `Surrogate-Key` header limit of *16 kB*, this can *not* be changed.
+**Fastly** has a `Surrogate-Key` header limit of 16 kB, this cannot be changed.

-*Apache* has a [hard](https://github.com/apache/httpd/blob/5f32ea94af5f1e7ea68d6fca58f0ac2478cc18c5/server/util_script.c#L495) [coded](https://github.com/apache/httpd/blob/7e2d26eac309b2d79e467ef586526c10e0f226f8/include/httpd.h#L299-L303) limit of 8 kB, so if you face this issue consider using Nginx instead.
+**Apache** has a [hard](https://github.com/apache/httpd/blob/5f32ea94af5f1e7ea68d6fca58f0ac2478cc18c5/server/util_script.c#L495) [coded](https://github.com/apache/httpd/blob/7e2d26eac309b2d79e467ef586526c10e0f226f8/include/httpd.h#L299-L303) limit of 8 kB, so if you face this issue consider using Nginx instead.

 **B. Limit tags header output by system:**

 1\.
 For inline rendering just displaying the content name, image attribute, and/or link, then it would be enough to:

-- Look into how many inline _(non ESI)_ render calls for content rendering you are doing, and see if you can organize it differently.
+- Look into how many inline (non ESI) render calls for content rendering you are doing, and see if you can organize it differently.
 - Consider inlining the views not used elsewhere in the given template and [tagging response in Twig](#Response-tagging-in-Twig) with "relation" tags.
     - Optionally: Set reduced cache TTL for the given view in order to reduce risk of stale cache on subtree operations affecting the inlined content.

 2\.
-If that is not an option, you can opt-in to set a max length parameter _(in bytes)_ and corresponding ttl _(in seconds)_ for cases when the limit is reached.
+If that is not an option, you can opt-in to set a max length parameter (in bytes) and corresponding ttl (in seconds) for cases when the limit is reached.
 The system will log a warning for cases where the limit is reached so you can optimize these cases as described above when needed.